-It’s important to do your homework about the company that you will have a job interview.
-While you are looking for a new job, you don’t just want the right position — you want the right culture fit: an office that matches your vibe, your work-hard-play-hard attitude or your uber-creative personality.
+It’s important to do your homework about the company that you will have a job interview with.
+While you are looking for a new job, you don’t just want the right position — you want the right culture fit.
+You may be interested in an office that matches your vibe, your work-hard-play-hard attitude or your uber-creative personality.

-Here 4 questions to ask to your future company.
+Here are four questions to ask your future Employer

-1. “Can you tell me about the busiest times of year?”
+1. “Can you tell me about the busiest times of the year?”

 But along with shedding light on the level of workaholism you can expect, this question can give you clues into the support and collaboration among the team.
 Is the answer an every-person-for-herself response (“You would be busy during…”) or a team-based one? (e.g., “The marketing department goes into overdrive during the fall, and we often eat dinner together on Tuesdays while we brainstorm.”)